gchumillas-dart/server-communication-example/README.md

 # Server Communication Example

-A simple web application to view and update records from a database table.
+A simple web application to view and update records of a database table.
 This application uses the [Router Component](https://angular.io/docs/dart/latest/tutorial/toh-pt5.html) to navigate through different views.

 # Introduction